 3) Frame forwarding mechanisms

 There seems to be some unclarity related to frame forwarding.
 In case of 5G support for Ethernet forwarding (clauses 5.6.10.2, 5.7.6.3, 5.8.2.5.3), learning VLANs are supported, i.e., MAC learning from data frames is applied.
 However, non-learning VLANs are applied for some streams in some TSN deployments, in particular for streams transferred via disjoint paths and protected by IEEE Std 802.1CB Frame Replication and Elimination for Reliability (FRER).
 Such non-learning VLANs can be controlled by SDN, i.e., via Static Filtering Entries (subclause 8.8.1 in IEEE Std 802.1Q-2018).
 It is not entirely clear whether or not such set-up is supported.
+(Ericsson: Clarify static filtering entries not supported in Rel-16, consider the work under Rel-17 FS_IIoT.)

 NOTE 7 in 5.28.3.1 states: “NW-TT uses Static Filtering Entry information to determine the NW-TT egress port for forwarding UL TSC traffic.”